List of DTT channels in the United Kingdom: General Entertainment

+799: ITV4 +1; Update information page for re-tuning device to obtain ITV4 +1 on its new multiplex at LCN 59.

 General entertainment: Local TV variations

 These regional channels are licensed by Ofcom under the Local Digital Television Programme, with That's TV currently broadcasting as a semi-national network (one which also uses the That's Christmas/That's New Year name over festive periods) with local opt-outs and a service streaming to the whole country via the VisionTV platform on channel 264 and as That's TV on Freeview channel 56.
 Local Television Limited has eight licences in the United Kingdom branded as Local TV with the channels being a simulcast of True Crime for most of the day.